-The following online resources provide in-depth information about autism, services, government funding support, ABA therapy and more.
+The following online resources provide in-depth information about Autism, services, government funding support, ABA therapy and more.

-ABIA is a peak body regarding Applied Behavioural Analysis (ABA) and provides training, education and support to parents, carers, and professionals working with children with Autism Spectrum Disorder (ASD).
+Autism Pathways provides training, education and support to parents, carers, and professionals working with children with Autism Spectrum Disorder (ASD).

 AMAZE’s aim is to improve the quality of life for people affected by Autism Spectrum Disorder, their family and carers, and to provide a range of services to individuals with ASD and the agencies that work with them.

 AMAZE is a member-based, not-for-profit organisation and is the peak organisation for Autism Spectrum Disorder (ASD) in the state of Victoria.
 AMAZE represents around 55,000 Victorians who have ASD and works for the benefit of all individuals and their families and to promote better understanding of ASD in the general community.

 Autism Awareness Australia is the nation’s leading not-for-profit Autism education and advocacy organisation, founded in 2007.
 It is dedicated to increasing awareness of Autism in the community by providing targeted educational programs for parents and professionals, and advocating for the needs of individuals on the spectrum and their families.

 On the Raising Children website, parents will find reliable and scientifically validated information and resources to support them in the day-to-day work of raising children and looking after their own needs.
 The website is growing all the time and covers a broad range of up-to-date parenting topics.